openedx/edx-platform/docs/decisions/0017-assets-without-python.rst

    * - **Build stage 3: Run Webpack** in order to to shim, minify, otherwise process, and bundle JS modules.
 This requires a call to the npm-installed ``webpack`` binary.

+     - ``paver webpack``

-     - ``paver webpack``: A Python wrapper around a call to webpack.
+       A Python wrapper around a call to webpack.
 Invokes the ``./manage.py [lms|cms] print_setting`` multiple times in order to determine Django settings, adding which can add 20+ seconds to the build.

+     - ``assets/build.sh webpack``

-     - ``assets/build.sh webpack``, a Bash wrapper around a call to webpack.
+       A Bash wrapper around a call to webpack.
 The script will accept parameters for Django settings rather than looking them up.
 Open edX distributions, such as Tutor, can choose how to supply the Django-setting-dervied parameters in an efficient manner.

    * - **Build stage 4: Compile default SCSS** into CSS for legacy LMS/CMS frontends.